quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 Let us group the terms by total power of momentum.
 For now this requires an explicit manipulation of the indices, which are in the order given by `symbols`.
-In the future, we may implement convenience functions for this task.

 ```{code-cell} ipython3
 k_powers = np.mgrid[:4, :4]